Scoobi-doge/Scoobi-doge.github.io/README.md

 ### | [NFT CONTEST](https://github.com/Scoobi-doge/Scoobi-doge.github.io/blob/main/NFT-CONTEST.md) |
 # ⚓ The Scoobi-Doge Protocol Meme Governance or How to seek for the best

-As a matter of fact, institutions and companies hierarchy and decision-making processes are often vertically designed.
-Sometimes, in order to innovate governance and leadership needs to be challenged.
+Institutions and companies' hierarchy and decision-making processes are often vertically designed.
+Sometimes, to innovate governance and leadership need to be challenged.
 A meme governance token is based upon a decentralized voting system in which every individual could influence a specific ecosystem.

 ## 📜 Why Blockchain Meme Governance Matters

 Like evolution conveys a certain level of adaptation to nature, the most successful blockchains are the ones that can best adapt to their environments.
-Assuming these dynamic systems need to evolve to survive, initial design and adaptability are both crucial, and over a long time period, the adaptive mechanisms of evolution settle the baseline for the ecosystem plasticity.
+Assuming these dynamic systems need to evolve to survive, initial design and adaptability are both crucial, and over a long period, the adaptive mechanisms of evolution settle the baseline for the ecosystem plasticity.
 Yet in the decentralized world,  little research has dug into decentralized governance and the subsequent adaptive mechanisms are still poorly understood.
 Indeed, as the ecosystem gains attention in the community, its shape and stability would both be ultimately impacted.
 Similar to real life, some members of the community will be active and support the upcoming and running project at stake while others will patiently hold by locking their funds.
 Therefore, we do believe that modeling the governance by a dedicated token is crucial to innovate and create new interactions as well as expanding blockchains' role in our society.

 ## ⚖️ Why Scoobi-Doge Protocol Meme Governance Matters